unjs/ufo/README.md

 ### `withoutHost(input)`

-Removes the host from the URL preserving everything else.
+Removes the host from the URL while preserving everything else.

 **Example:**